The first version of my queue system was very simple, in the end, it proved to be too simple for a real-life scenario.

-I knew I couldn’t use queue / messaging tools like RabbitMQ because of my requirements (uniqueness, time based) so after some googling I resolved to DIY and I choosed PostgreSQL as database and centralized queue management.
+I knew I couldn’t use a queue or messaging tools like RabbitMQ because of my requirements (uniqueness, scheduling, costs) so after some googling, I resolved to DIY and I chose PostgreSQL as database and centralized queue management.

-The general idea it was to query a table to get “what to do next?“.
+The general idea was to query a table to get “what to do next?“.

 Here is the simple schema: